ToshifumiDT/space/README.md

 11/03/24

+Jonas worked on home.
 Toshifumi worked on pages.

 12/03/24

+Jonas worked on home.
 looking for images and adjusted(Toshifumi)

 13/03/24

+Jonas worked on home.
 Added pictures to pages. background of <main>and pictures of planet.(Toshifumi) Added text to pages.